Red John: The seven suspects

 Red John doesn't deny being one of these men.
 The killing of Eileen Turner marks the beginning of a new killing spree as Lorelei tells Jane that Red John will "start killing again ... often" until either Jane catches him, or he catches Jane.
 Out of frustration, Jane breaks the DVD with his own fingers, and sighs while looking out his window of his room at CBI.

 The final hunt

-The final hunt takes place over the first eight episodes of season 6.
+The final hunt takes place over the first eight episodes of the sixth season.
 In the season premiere, Jane is highly disturbed at how Red John could deduce who he would have on his final list two months before finishing it, as well as have so much intimate knowledge of his memories and thought process.
 At a loss as to what to do, Jane remains extremely cautious around the seven suspects while Lisbon goes behind his back and has all the suspects' cell phones installed with GPS trackers.